What should I do if an excluded driver got in an accident in my car?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-There are many ways to save money on auto insurance, and excluding a driver is one such way.
+There are many ways to save money on auto insurance, and excluding a driver who lacks driving experience or has a record that makes them look like a risky driver is one such way.
 However, you can get into a lot of hot water if an excluded driver gets into an accident while driving your car.

 Enter your ZIP in the FREE box now to get multiple car insurance quotes that will help you to find inexpensive insurance now!